A bottle of vitamin D supplements

 A review from 2018 looked at more than a dozen studies on the topic.
 In 7 of those studies, people with chronic hives received vitamin D supplements for 1 to 3 months.
 The supplemental amount ranged from 2,800 to 140,000 international units (IU) per week.
 Those who received high doses of vitamin D saw a significant improvement in their chronic hives symptoms.
 Lower doses seemed to have less or no effect.1

 In another study, people with a vitamin D deficiency also had fewer chronic hives symptoms after receiving supplements.
-Studies also show that vitamin D may amplify the anti-inflammatory effects of corticosteroids, a treatment for chronic hives.2
+Studies also show that vitamin D may amplify the anti-inflammatory effects of corticosteroids, a common treatment for chronic hives.2

 Sources of vitamin D